exatb/GJKEPA/README.md

 # GJKEPA
-Pure C# GJK and EPA realisation.
-Fast and stable, with minimum external link.
+Pure C# implementation of GJK and EPA.
+Fast and stable, with a minimum of external links.